Symmetry constraints on the orbital transport in solids

-In most materials, spin can be carried over long distances by the Bloch waves only weakly perturbed by the lattice via SOC.
-In contrast, we show below that atomic orbital moment dynamics is dominated by interaction with the lattice potential even in the absence of SOC.
-The resulting effects are dependent on the orientation of the orbital moments and the propagation direction, imposing hitherto unrecognized symmetry constraints on orbitronic device geometries and structure.
+Spin carried by the Bloch waves is only weakly perturbed by the lattice via SOC.
+In contrast, we show below that atomic orbital moment dynamics can be dominated by interaction with the lattice potential even in the absence of SOC.
+The resulting effects are dependent on the orientation of the orbital moments and the propagation direction, imposing hitherto largely unrecognized symmetry constraints on orbitronic device geometries and structure qualitatively distinct from spintronics.

 The concept of transport of physical quantities emerges from the relations connecting their local variations to flux.
 For the density operator $\hat{l}_\alpha(\mathbf{r},t)$ of $\alpha^{th}$ component of orbital angular momentum $\hat{\mathbf{L}}=\mathbf{r}\times\hat{\mathbf{p}}$ of an electron moving in the potential $U(\mathbf{r})$, this relation is~\cite{PhysRevB.77.165117,Mokrousov2020}